Have a Family Night In: The 50 Best Board Games of All Time

-This game, which is perfect for four players, is based off of the popular ’60s game show of the same name.
+This game, which is perfect for four players, is based on the popular ’60s game show of the same name.
 In Password, one player on each team knows the secret word and gives a one-word clue to his or her teammate.
 If the first team doesn’t get the answer after one clue, then the second team is allowed to give a clue and try to solve the password.
 This continues until the secret word is finally guessed or until 10 clues have been given, whichever comes first.
-Every password starts with a point value of 10, but decreases by one point with each clue given.
-Play 10 secret words for a total of five rounds, and at the end, the team with the highest score wins.
-Think you can you guess the password?
+Every password starts with a point value of 10 but decreases by one point with each clue given.
+Play 10 secret words for a total of five rounds, and in the end, the team with the highest score wins.
+Think you can guess the password?

 43. Mad Gab